 W.B.
-Van Ingen also painted the bench mural in the Sarah Evans Barker Courtroom.
+Van Ingen also painted the bench mural in the East Courtroom.
+He described what he intended to convey in it:

 I do not know what to call this painting.
 The figure in back is a representation of justice who sits waiting to weigh in the balances of each case.
 The fore figure is appearing to persons not in the picture, telling them that justice is to be done.
 The judge who sits on that bench is merely a representative of justice and in the painting I tried to portray her position toward justice.